 Feed Your Family When Stores Close

 Skip the $5,000 freeze-dried buckets.
-I'll show you how to build a three-month food supply your family will actually eat, for under $300, using stuff from the grocery store.
+Here is how to build a three-month food supply your family will actually eat, for under $300, using stuff from the grocery store.

 Real Family Testing